cgiamarino9/25Summer_SDSGIS/Weeks/Week04 Open data/readme.md

 </xl>
 <br>
 <p style="text-align: left">
 If you and your group would like to meet with me for 30 minutes to discuss your proposal, data sources, and python modules/libraries that may benefit your project, please sign up for a time slot on the Google Sheet.
-Otherwise, I will provide a detailed email with feedback, additional data sources, and python library modules and funcions you will want to look into for your group projects before the midterm on week 6. </p>
+Otherwise, I will provide a detailed email with feedback, additional data sources, and python library modules and funcions you will want to look into for your group projects before the midterm on week 6.
+Send me an email if you would like to schedule an alternative time. </p>

 ##